 Barrister Review – Set up by Mediate UK in 2015, our Barrister Reviews have been a revelation to help clients where they could not reach an agreement in mediation but also want to avoid the costs of going to court.
 An independent barrister will write a report on what the law is, how it applies to your case and, if you went to court, what would be a likely outcome.

-Solicitor Negotiation – You would ask you respective solicitors to negotiate between them in the hope that this will lead to an agreement prior to court.
+Solicitor Negotiation – You would ask your respective solicitors to negotiate between each other, in the hope that this will lead to an agreement prior to court.

 Apply to the Family Court – By attending mediation and it subsequently breaking down, you will have satisfied the legal requirement to submit an application to the court, for them to make an order on your matter.